Merrill hires Morgan Stanley director to head insurance

-(Reuters) - Bank of America Merrill Lynch (BAC.N) said on Monday it landed former Morgan Stanley Smith Barney director Michael Maghini to head its insurance and annuities division, as the bank looks to build out its retirement solutions offerings to clients.
+Sept 24 (Reuters) - Bank of America Merrill Lynch said on Monday it landed former Morgan Stanley Smith Barney director Michael Maghini to head its insurance and annuities division, as the bank looks to build out its retirement solutions offerings to clients.

 Maghini, a nearly three-decade industry veteran, will join Bank of America as a managing director on the company’s personal wealth and retirement solutions team.